 User Journeys

-The three flows that define Odys — sign-up & onboarding, customer booking, payments.
+The three flows that define Odys — sign-up, booking, payment.

 User Journeys